-No longer the “Elephant in the room”, there has ben a huge awakening to the realities of animal tourism in recent years.
+No longer the “Elephant in the room”, there has been a huge awakening to the realities of animal tourism in recent years.
 Spending time with elephants and being in Thailand go hand-in-hand, or hand-in-trunk.
 However, most elephant attractions in the country cause more harm than good.
 When selecting an elephant experience, it is important to find a place that is truly a sanctuary.

 What does this mean:

 – no bull-hooks or other instruments/force used to control the elephants.
-The ethical spots use positive reinforcement via food-rewards only.
+The ethical spots use positive reinforcement via food rewards only.

 – no riding (even bare-back), no shows, no paintings.
 Legit sanctuaries provide comfortable lives for the animals where they can simply BE animals.